 - The Beneficiary — The person who will receive the value of the policy upon the passing of the insured.
 An individual, estate, trust or charity may be the beneficiary.

-Generally speaking, most people decide to buy life insurance when they have people who are dependent upon them — children, partners or family members.
-They want to provide for their loved ones after they pass away, and do this by designating a beneficiary.
+Generally speaking, most people decide to buy life insurance when they have people who are dependent upon them — children, partners, or family members.
+They want to provide for their loved ones after they pass away, and do this by designating beneficiaries.
 Life Insurance can also be an important estate-planning tool and used to mitigate inheritance and estate taxes.
 The varieties and variations of life insurance products are endless and it's essential that you consult a trusted financial or legal advisor to understand exactly what you are buying when you purchase life insurance.
-Know whom you have designated as your beneficiary and review beneficiary designations regularly.
+Know whom you have designated as your beneficiaries and review beneficiary designations regularly.

 To make the most of your life insurance contract, consider if you still really need it.